 - b.
-Membership of the Executive Committee - 1) TF 8; one representative from each college, with IT background/interest; CETL Fellow. - 2) AD/SF 5; one administrator or staff member elected from each of the following units: business and finance, student success, advancement and development, academic affairs, continuing education. - 3) SD 4; four students elected by the Student Government Senate. - 5) Ex Officio CIO; any other members of Information Technology Services (nonvoting).
+Membership of the Executive Committee - 1) TF 8; one representative from each college, with IT background/interest; CETL Fellow. - 2) AD/SF 5; one administrator or staff member elected from each of the following units: business and finance, student success, advancement and development, academic affairs, continuing education. - 3) SD 4; four students elected by the Student Government Association. - 4) Ex officio (nonvoting); CIO; any other members of Information Technology Services (nonvoting).

 The executive committee of ITAC will meet monthly from August through May (with the exception of December).